Opinion | Trump's purges show he didn't learn anything from being impeached

 And while the administration has stonewalled Congressional Democrats seeking records of any kind, it is being more cooperative when it comes to punishing his enemies.
 The Treasury Department has reportedly already sent sensitive financial records pertaining to the younger Biden to Grassley and Johnson.
 This is the same agency which has for years — and recently in violation of federal law — refused to divulge Trump’s tax returns and participated in Trump’s evidentiary obstruction and coverup during the impeachment proceedings.

-“Senators like Grassley and Johnson are supposed to be holding the president accountable,” Walter Shaub, for the director of the Office of Government Ethics, tweeted Thursday night.
+“Senators like Grassley and Johnson are supposed to be holding the president accountable,” Walter Shaub, former director of the Office of Government Ethics, tweeted Thursday night.
 “Instead, they are corruptly weaponizing the criminal investigative apparatus against citizens to interfere in an election."

 The president’s attempts to trump up an investigation of the Bidens — and use U.S. military aid to Ukraine as leverage — spurred impeachment in the first place.
 But with the trial out of the way, Trump’s attack-lawyer, Rudy Giuliani, is “ramping up,” his investigations of the Bidens.
 “It’s a matter of the fair administration of justice for real,” Giuliani told The Daily Beast, in an O.J.-like pledge to hunt down the real criminals.